GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The problem is that coding isn’t fun if all you can do is call things out of a library, if you can’t write the library yourself.
+> ### An interactive debugger is an outstanding example of what is not needed - it encourages trial-and-error hacking rather than systematic design, and also hides marginal people barely qualified for precision programming.
 >
-> ~ *Donald Knuth*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts